How many days do I wish we had spent in Florence on our first visit to Italy? Well, I can tell you I wanted to be there for more than just 2 days!

 I’m not gonna lie, but even I was all about the markets and striking up deals for some leather goods here!

-4. Day Two In Florence – Uffizi Gallery
+Day 2: Uffizi Gallery

 I have to warn you, this gallery is absolutely huge!